Level 4.0: Meet 5 Women of Color Leading Companies That Center Community

 In the second of a three-part series, we introduce five Level 4.0 leaders whose companies offer community-centered services inspired by personal experience and a desire to use business for good.
 These impact-focused companies provide grant-writing assistance, equitable business financing, trauma-informed healthcare, inclusive travel, and caregiver support.

-Part one in the series: Meet five Level 4.0 entrepreneurs in the fashion and apparel industry.
+Part one: Meet five Level 4.0 entrepreneurs in the fashion and apparel industry.

 Level Businesses Build Impact and Inclusion